choplin/code-review.nvim/README.md

       },
     },
-    auto_copy_on_add = false, -- Automatically copy each new comment to clipboard when added },
+    auto_copy_on_add = false, -- Automatically copy each new comment to clipboard when added -- Author name used by Claude Code (for automatic status management) -- Comments from this author trigger "waiting-review" status -- Comments from other authors trigger "action-required" status claude_code_author = 'Claude Code',
+  },
   -- Keymaps (set to false to disable all keymaps) keymaps = {